PentaHelix/pentahelix.github.io/_posts/2015-05-01-[chrawl]-Devlog-9:-Breaking-Potions-and-Random-Tomes.md

 ![Chests]()

 #Potions
 Potions shatter now When you throw them against a wall or an enemy.
+This may cause various effects